Jurassic Shark

-Attack of the Jurassic Shark (also called Jurassic Shark) is a 2012 Canadian independent action horror-thriller film project directed by Brett Kelly.
+Attack of the Jurassic Shark (also called Jurassic Shark) is a 2012 Canadian independent adventure horror-thriller film project directed by Brett Kelly.
 It parodies two Steven Spielberg-directed films at once: Jaws and Jurassic Park.

+A sequel, Jurassic Shark 2: Aquapocalypse, was released in 2021.
+A second sequel was released in 2023, titled Jurassic Shark 3: Seavenge.

 Plot

 A megalodon (prehistoric shark) is accidentally unleashed after an oil rig in the middle of a small island on a lake drills too far into the lake floor.
 The resulting malfunction also creates an explosion.
 The shark eats two girls before attacking a group of art thieves in a boat which consists of Barb, Rich, Doug, Jerry, and Jack.
 Jack is eaten while the others escape onto the island, although they drop the painting into the water.
 Jerry is sent in to get it, although fails to do so, and is killed by the shark.

 Meanwhile, a group of college students consisting of Jill, Tia, Kristen, and Mike attempt to get onto the island so Jill can find the rig, which she hopes will help with her essay on pollution.
 However, the shark attacks their boat, and kills Mike while the others reach shore.
 They meet up with the thieves who claim to be tourists, and spend the night on the island.
 The next morning, they find the facility, as well as the only survivor of the explosion, Dr. Lincoln Grant.
 Barb, Rich, and Doug then reveal their true identities, and force Grant into the water to retrieve the painting, although he's quickly eaten.
 Jill, Tia, and Kristen use this time to hide, although the thieves chase them, and Kristen is eaten in the ensuing chaos while Jill and Tia are recaptured.

 The next morning, Barb has Jill and Tia dive for the painting while Rich distracts the shark with dynamite.
 The girls throw a rock at Rich, which gives the dynamite enough time to explode in his hand, killing him.
 They then throw a rock at Doug, and he ends up in the water, where he's killed.
 The girls get hold of a gun, and end up in a stand off, although the shark jumps out of the water, and eats Barb.
 Jill then uses the remaining dynamite to kill the shark, and she and Tia leave the island.
 Meanwhile, two fishermen are eaten alive by another megalodon, hinting that the threat is not over.